apache/sling-whiteboard/saml-handler/README.md

 `Helpers` hold static utility methods used with the OpenSAML V3 library
 The parent `saml2` package has interface definitions, the bundle Activator

+### OSGI Requirements
+It is assumed the Sling environment provides certain bundles.
+The SAML2 bundle will not activate without:
+* org.apache.jackrabbit.oak-auth-external

 ## JKS Options
 Just as Jetty requires a JKS to enable https, the SAML2 SP bundle requires a JKS to hold the IDP's signing certificate and to hold the SAML2 Service providers encryption key-pair.
 One suggestion is to locate these under the sling folder...